dreamcatcher-tech/network/Inbox/2024-12-10 1117 reasoning about code.md

 Need some tasks that go into the folder too, so the bot may optionally be able to work in.

 ? do we get better results from doing one task at a time, like updating the README after the code is finished, or does it not matter ?

+skills to gain:
+- adding docs for packages to influence their usage, so that we can change how the bot uses things by what docs we supply, perhaps with a prompt indicating to use existing packages or those in the vendor-docs folder.
+- modularizing - being able to cut the project into isolated pieces, so we can work on just little bits at a time.